Cluster Synchronization of Kuramoto Oscillators and the Method of Averaging

-To analyze synchronization, it is useful to consider relative phases instead of phases themselves.
-Thus, we transform the Kuramoto model \eqref{eq:Kuramoto_model} into the dynamics of phase differences.
-We then show that those dynamics can be written by differential equations in a singular perturbation form.
+To analyze synchronizability, it is useful to consider phase differences instead of phases themselves.
+For this reason, we rewrite the Kuramoto model \eqref{eq:Kuramoto_model_vector} in terms of phase differences.
+Then, we show that the problem of cluster synchronization is equivalent to the problem of partial stability.